Spring 2020 course

-Application due June 1
+Application due June 1 - Apply Now

 This study tour provides students the opportunity to learn culture and business practices and to visit companies in many sectors of the business community in Australia.
 It is intended to broaden a student’s awareness of the international business climate.

 This course with a travel component will provide an understanding of the economic, political, and cultural aspects of doing business in Australia.
 During the study tour, students will attend presentations from global corporations.
 This seminar is a field-based course that enables students to study various aspects of conducting business in Australia and to develop an integrated business strategy for one of the companies visited.
 Participants are required to enroll in a 3 credit Company Tour of Australia course.
 Undergraduates enroll in INB 491; graduate students enroll in MKT 696.
 This is an ALT scheduled course.
 The course includes the international component with company tours in January, as well as four mandatory class meetings throughout the Fall semester held on Fridays